 Appearances in other Media

-Northstar briefly appears along side Aurora in the X-Men Animated Series episodes, "Slave Island" where a multitude of mutants have been captured on Muir Island and in "Repo Man" as a member of Alpha Flight.
-He is voiced by Rene Lemieux and possesses the ability to fly and is able to generate a blinding flash of light when slapping hands with Aurora.
+- Northstar briefly appears alongside Aurora in the X-Men: The Animated Series episodes, "Slave Island" where a multitude of mutants have been captured on Muir Island and in "Repo Man" as a member of Alpha Flight.
+He is voiced by Rene Lemieux, and demonstrates the power of flight, as well as the ability to emit a blinding flash of light when touching Aurora.